Queens Museum: Programs and outreach

 The Queens Museum has run numerous outreach programs for the surrounding community.
 In the 1970s, it offered a free art program for local youth.
 The museum also hosted Latin American cultural events and arts-education activities during the 1990s.
 When the museum building was closed during the COVID-19 pandemic, the Queens Museum organized a food pantry for residents of the surrounding neighborhood.
 The museum launched an activist program for teens, the Queens Teens Institute for Art and Social Justice, in 2023.

 The Queens Museum has also been involved in community projects.
 These have included the restoration of Corona Plaza, a public plaza near the New York City Subway's 103rd Street–Corona Plaza station, in the early 21st century.
 Starting in 2004, the museum helped sponsor the Queens Culture Trolley, which traveled between Flushing Meadows and the neighborhoods of Corona and Jackson Heights.

 Operation

 Management

 The museum is operated by the Queens Museum of Art, which is classified as a 501(c)(3) organization since 1972.
-As of 2018, Queens Museum's director is Sally Tallant.
+As of 2026, Queens Museum's director is Debra Wimpfheimer.
 In the 1970s, the Queens Museum was part of the Flushing Arts Council, a group of Flushing cultural institutions that also included Flushing Town Hall and Queens Botanical Garden.